 Marian Ministries was established at St. Andrew’s in 1964 as the Marian Guild.
 The mission of Marian Ministries is to bring together all women parishioners under the banner of our Blessed Mother.
 Through dedication to her ideals, we strive to enhance both the spiritual and social lives of our members, while giving service to parish and community.

 Marian Ministries members meet on the first Monday evening of the month, September through June.
 In addition, we coordinate the Living Rosary, Women's Retreats, a baked-goods sale, and other parish events.
 All women, ages 18 and older, are invited to join.
-Annual dues are $10, collected in May each year.
-Please contact Joyce Gubala firstname.lastname@example.org or Michelle Vallee email@example.com
+Annual dues are $10, collected in September each year.
+Please contact Joyce Gubala firstname.lastname@example.org .

 Review photos from our Events - click here.